Ankitbisht28/poly4th/README.md

 # MyCircuit

 This is a Circom circuit template written in version 2.0.0 of Circom.
-The circuit includes components for AND, XOR (simulating NOT), and OR gates.
-The main purpose of this template is to perform logic operations on two input signals, A and B, and produce an output signal, Q.
+The circuit includes components for AND, NOT, and OR gates.
+The main purpose of this template is to perform logic operations on two input signals, a and b, and produce an output signal, q.

 ## Circuit Components

-- AND Gate: The AND gate takes input signals A and B and produces an output signal, X, representing the logical AND of A and B.
+- AND Gate: The AND gate takes input signals a and b and produces an output signal, x, representing the logical AND of a and b.
-- XOR Gate (Simulating NOT): The XOR gate takes input signals A and B and produces an output signal, Y, which simulates the logical NOT operation on A and B.
+- NOT Gate: The NOT gate takes input signals a and b and produces an output signal, y, which simulates the logical NOT operation on a and b.
-- OR Gate: The OR gate takes input signals X and Y and produces the final output signal, Q, representing the logical OR of X and Y.
+- OR Gate: The OR gate takes input signals X and Y and produces the final output signal, q, representing the logical OR of x and y.

 ## Usage

-To use this circuit template, provide input values for signals A and B. The circuit will then calculate the values of signals X, Y, and Q based on the defined logic operations.
-The output value of Q will be logged for reference.
+To use this circuit template, provide input values for signals a and b.
+The circuit will then calculate the values of signals x, y, and q based on the defined logic operations.
+The output value of q will be logged for reference.

 ## Example Input